EBU online competitions on Funbridge - FAQ

 How do the competitions work?

 Funbridge logoThe competitions use Funbridge's 'Federation Tournaments' feature.
-You play 20 boards, and these will be available for you to play throughout the day.
-You can stop and restart as often as you like - you don't need to play all 20 boards in a single sitting.
+You play 12 boards, and these will be available for you to play throughout the day.
+You can stop and restart as often as you like - you don't need to play all 12 boards in a single sitting.
 The competition each day runs from midnight to midnight.
 You will partner another 'robot player' against a pair of robot players.
-As you will have a robot partner you can play 'on your own' and don't need to make arrangements to play with another human.
-As you are competing against the same robotic opponents as everyone else, you will be able to compare your results with the others in the competition.
-You can choose the system you play with your robot partner, and can choose to play Acol - unlike other platforms which are set up only for American systems - so it's ideal for British bridge players.
-However, your robotic opponents always play the same system against you - "5-card major at intermediate level" (you can see the features of this system when you look at your own system options).
-The games are scored by Match Points (the usual pairs scoring method) except for those on Mondays and Fridays which are scored by IMPs
+You can choose the system you play with your robot partner, and can choose to play Acol - so it's ideal for British bridge players.
+However, your robotic opponents always play the same system against you - "5-card major at intermediate level" (you can see the features of this system under "Settings - Robot specifications").
+All games are scored by Match Points (the usual pairs scoring method).

 When do the competitions take place?

-Games take place every day and run until midnight (24 hours).
-Monday and Friday are scored by IMPs.
-Other days are scored by matchpoints.
-You don't have to play all the boards in one go, so you could play some over breakfast, some in the afternoon, and the final few before you go to bed.
+Games take place every day and run from midnight to midnight (24 hours).
+As mentioned above, you don't have to play all 12 boards in one go, so you could play some over breakfast, some in the afternoon, and the final few before you go to bed.

 How much does it cost?